owmo-dev/token-art-tools/README.md

 # Project Configuration

-This project requries a `localhost` web server to host your work and that you have imported the `lib/connector.js` script prior to executing your sketch.
-A globally accessible `hash` and `number` variables will be made available for your use, as well as some platform specific implementations.
+This webapp expects a `localhost` web server hosting your script and that you have referenced the `lib/connector.js` script before executing your sketch.
+Global variables `hash` and `number` are available for your sketch to use, as well as some platform sepcific implementations.

 ## Boilerplate Setup